Animal Planet filmed Crown Thistle Collies for Discovery Network's DOGS 101!

 Q: Why are Crown Thistle Collie pups sold with restricted AKC registration?

-The quality of our dogs is the direct result of years of study, effort and investment.
-As a result, Crown Thistle & Quaker Farm Collies are very, very special and in many ways unique.
+As a result, Crown Thistle Collies at Quaker Farm are very, very special and in many ways unique.
 We work hard to produce puppies that are top quality and we feel we do a very good job - as few others do.
 Thus, we feel compelled to protect the integrity of our breeding program.
 Unless you intend to breed your dog, full registration is not necessary.

-We absolutely do not sell pups or dogs to people who want to breed their dogs.
+We absolutely do not sell Collie pups or dogs to people who want to breed their dogs.
 We do not sell pups or dogs to brokers or commercial breeders.
 No exceptions, don't ask.

 A: Very rarely and then only in partnership with Crown Thistle Collies.
 We do this for 2 reasons: